 ALZTOGETHER is a way to create a meaningful connection between a person with Alzheimer's disease or other dementia and their caregiver.
 Together, they will explore local cultural attractions and community-based activities, as well as connect with others on their journey with Alzheimer's.

-Register by clicking on the link in the title or calling 800.272.3900.
+Register by calling 800.272.3900.